anilkaraabali/acme-commerce/README.md

 ## Running Tests 🧪

-This project uses Jest for running unit and integration tests.
+This project uses Vitest for running unit tests.

 To run the tests, use the following command: